-A grade of C or above for HIA students
+A grade of C or above is required for this course.

 Prerequisites: All 300-level courses must be completed or concurrently enrolled for healthcare majors and MAT 109 for non-healthcare majors.

 This course introduces the student to computerized statistical packages used to compute and interpret descriptive and inferential statistics.
 Students will learn how to apply analytical results to facilitate decision-making, analyze data to identify trends that demonstrate quality, safety, and effectiveness of healthcare, and make institutional recommendations.